The Family SSAS

 Flexible, tax efficient family trust

-The Family SSAS is a fantastic way to ensure ultimate inheritance planning and tax efficiency.
+The Family SSAS is a fantastic way to ensure ultimate tax efficiency.
 If the plan is to build the legacy, then a SSAS is a fantastic tool, for accruing assets and securing them for future generations.

 Protecting family businesses and securing family wealth in a tax efficient wrapper.